jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (c) subparts 3C and 3D, sections 22AA, 47, 124H to 124K, 124O to 124Q, Part 9, and schedules 4 and 5 of the Tax Administration Act 1994.
 Application
 (2) The ESCT rules apply to an employer or a person who makes an employer's superannuation cash contribution.
+Exception for non-resident visitors
+(3) Despite subsection (2), the ESCT rules do not apply to an employer of, or a person who makes an employer’s superannuation cash contribution for the benefit of, a person who is a non-resident visitor.

 ### RD 65 Employer's superannuation cash contributions
 Contribution in money for benefit of employees or past employees